A Fair Loss Function for Network Pruning: Experiments

 \subsection{Ablation}

 To measure the effects of the components of the PW loss independently, we pruned our ResNet-18 CelebA model using the AutoBot method with only the corrected soft-labels and with only the weighting scheme described in equation \ref{eq:weights}.
-We applied the modifications to the only the pruning process, and to both the pruning and retraining processes.
+We applied the modifications to only the pruning process, to only the retraining process and to both the pruning and retraining processes.

 The ablation results can be found in Figure \ref{fig:ablation}.
-Both the modifications were more effective when applied to both the pruning and retraining process, indicating that simply modifying the process by which parameters are selected to be pruning is insufficient to mitigate the effects of bias.
-Furthermore, the effect of using corrected soft-labels was larger than the effects of using our proposed weighting scheme.
-While both changes boosted performance for the male subgroup when applied to both pruning and retraining, the effect of the corrected soft-labels was almost as large the effect of the full performance weighting method.
-The full method did demonstrate less bias with a target theoretical speedup of 16.
-Furthermore, as the AutoBot method already uses the outputs of the original model in its loss function, the improvement seen when the corrected soft-labels were only used for pruning can solely be attributed to the correction of the model outputs.
+Both the modifications were only effective when the retraining process was modified, indicating that simply modifying the process by which parameters are selected to be pruning is insufficient to mitigate the effects of bias.
+The corrected soft labels were similarly beneficial when they were applied to pruning and retraining as they were when applied to just retraining.
+The weighting scheme was most beneficial when applied only to the retraining process.
+Different parts of the performance weighted loss appear to be more impactful for different parts of the pruning process.
+In some situations is may be beneficial to solely apply the components of the performance weighted loss.
+In particular, the use of corrected soft-labels does not require the selection of any parameters, allowing it to be used in situations in which parameter selection is not feasible.

-Unlike our proposed weighting scheme, the use of corrected soft-labels does not involve the selection of any parameters.
-In situations in which parameter selection is not possible, the use of corrected soft-labels may be a simple yet useful method for reducing the effects of algorithmic bias in pruning.
+We can also see that each test either has a similar effect as the full method or little effect at all.
+It is possible that there is a tipping point at which any applied fairness boosting methods cause the pruning process to converge to a fair solution instead of the original unbiased solution.
+If the process is already converging to the fair solution, any additional fairness boosting methods would have a small effect.
+If the fairness boosting methods are insufficient to encourage convergence to a fair solution, the effect of the methods would be minimal.